mcpython4-coding/Documentation/mcpython/common/world/serializer/Inventory.md

     improvements for the future:
-    - add option to store under an special directory the data and output the binary data
+    - make the whole serializer an network buffer and store at head an offset table

     @shared.registry class Inventory extends mcpython.common.world.serializer.IDataSerializer.IDataSerializer